nieldeokar/AndroidMVPBase/README.md

 # AndroidMVPBase
 This is demo base project build in MVP.
-You can use this project as a started to any app.
+You can use this project as a starter to any app.

 ### Steps to use